CCI-MOC/moc-public/docs/workflow.md

 # Code review

 Per the above document, code review happens via github's "pull request" mechanism.
-After the pull request has been created, 2 people must then sign off on the change, with the second (after approving of the changes) merging the pull request.
+After the pull request has been created, at least one person must then sign off on the change, after which anyone may merge it into `devel`.

-For documentation changes, only one signoff is required (or none if the change is trivial).
+Documentation works the same way, but for very trivial changes, it is acceptable to bypass this process.

 # Branches
 The MOC workflow is as follows: